mezderman/agents-components-example/router-example/README.md

 You can customize the routing choices by modifying the `choices` list in `main.py`.
 Each choice should have:
 - `id`: Unique identifier for the choice
-- `text`: Description of what the choice is useful for
-- `instruction`: Guidance for when to select this choice
+- `text`: Guidance for when to select this choice

 ## License